forceedge01/behat-sql-extension/README.md

 # Create a new user.
 Given I have a "user" where "email:its.inevitable@hotmail.com"
-# The table needs to have the column 'id' for this to work
-And I save the id as "user_id"

-# With the above command you can use "some_id" as follows
-# Note the use of "some_id" keyword in the following statement
+# The above command will create the record and also be aware of the data created.
+You can re-use this data in the following
+# commands.
+To re-use, just use it like so "user.<column>".
+Remember any required fields that you may have not passed in data for
+# explicitly will still be filled by the extension for you.
-Given I have an "account" where "title:my account, user_id:{user_id}"
+Given I have an "account" where "title:my account, user_id:{user.id}"
 ```

 The `Given I have ...` command will do two things for you: